 A generator is crucial to every household, more so for those in regions experiencing frequent power blackouts.
 The only demerit of most generators is the high level of noise they produce.
 Is there any solution to this disturbing problem?
 Yes!
-While reducing noise coming from the engine is not possible, you can reduce significantly the noise emanating from the exhaust; making your noisy generator silent.
+While reducing noise coming from the engine is not possible, you can cut significantly the sound emanating from the exhaust; making your noisy generator silent.

-Reducing noise is important not only for neighbors and family members but also for passersby.
+Reducing noise is essential not only for neighbors and family members but also for passersby.
 Read on for an expert guide on how to quiet a generator

 - Change the orientation of exhaust pipe